Ballyhanna Man – Early Evidence of Hereditary Multiple Exostoses

 In the study of ancient diseases that is paleopathology four of the 16 known cases of HME are specific to Ireland, and a further three cases specific to England (the remaining nine ancient cases of HME are located in Jordan, Zimbabwe, Peru, Sweden, Poland and Canada).
 As such, is living on an isolated island in any way significant in the context of a higher HME prevalence in the UK and Ireland?

-The purpose of this dispatch (updated October, 2017) is to provide a focal point of support and information for family members and persons living in Ireland who have Hereditary Multiple Exostoses (HME) in order to encourage them to share their experiences so that people in general will have a clearer understanding of this rare condition and how challenging affected lives can be.
-I fully appreciate that some of us are rather difficult to get to open up on so personal a subject.
-I am not one of those, and I expect after reading the following post you will be inspired to add your own personal experiences, questions and feedback in the “Comments” https://nialljoreilly.com/2012/04/28/hereditary-multiple-exostoses-ireland/#comments section located at the bottom of this post, which is divided into the following sections:
+The purpose of this composition (updated October, 2018) is to provide a focal point of support and information for family members and persons living in Ireland and beyond who have Hereditary Multiple Exostoses (HME) in order to encourage them to share their experiences so that people in general will have a clearer understanding of this rare condition and how challenging affected lives can be.

 - HME and Me

 - What is Hereditary Multiple Exostoses?